Shippable/docs/sources/deploy/amazon-ecs-strategy.md

 - wait for the old service's runningCount to reach 0
 - delete the old service

 Once this is complete, you'll have a new service that has replaced the old one.
 The only catch is that you'll need to have enough capacity on your cluster to run two copies of what you're deploying.
 This can be challenging if you're using port mappings and a classic load balancer, since you might run into port conflicts on the host.
-Shippable recommends the use of application load balancers, which you can read about here [TODO: add link].
+Shippable recommends the use of application load balancers, which you can [read about here](./amazon-ecs-elb-alb).

 ### deployMethod: upgrade
 When deploying to Amazon ECS, Shippable's `upgrade` method relies on the default behavior of Amazon ECS.
 Typically the workflow looks something like this: